citrusvanilla/sceneclustering/README.md

-# Scene Classifiction using Unsupervised Learning
+# Scene Classification using Unsupervised Learning

 >*NOTE: Data is NOT included in this repository.